 - 1 tablespoon cocoa powder

-- 1 tablespoon maple syrup or 1 medjool date (optional - see recipe note)
+- 1 tablespoon maple syrup or 1 date (OPTIONAL)

-- Taste a little bit to check sweetness and add either some maple syrup or a medjool date if necessary.
+- Taste and add a drop more maple syrup or a date if more sweetness is needed.
 Blend again to incorporate.

 - Serve immediately.

 For my tips about how to freeze bananas and how to cook sweet potato, see the post above.

 Nutritional information is provided for convenience & as a courtesy.
 The data is a computer generated estimate so should be used as a guide only.

 This recipe was originally published on March 29th, 2016.
 I've updated the post with new photographs and information and now I am republishing it for you.
 The recipe itself remains the same.
 I hope you enjoy it.
 Thank you for following A Virtual Vegan!